casangi/cloudviper/README.md

 Suggestions:
  * validate cluster: kops validate cluster --wait 10m
  * list nodes: kubectl get nodes --show-labels
- * ssh to the master: ssh -i $KEYFILE ubuntu@api.test.k8s.local
+ * ssh to the master: ssh -i $KEYFILE ubuntu@api.viper.k8s.local
  * the ubuntu user is specific to Ubuntu.
 If not using Ubuntu please use the appropriate user based on your OS.
  * read about installing addons at: https://kops.sigs.k8s.io/operations/addons.
 ```
 Once it had been confirmed that services are accessible and the deployment can scale up workers, the helm charts provided by the [dask project](https://github.com/dask/helm-chart)) can be used to deploy a custom pod configuration:
 ```
 helm install dask dask/dask --version 2024.1.1 -f config.yaml
-helm upgrade dask dask/dask --version 2021.1.1 -f config.yaml
+helm upgrade dask dask/dask --version 2024.1.1 -f config.yaml
 ```
-Configurations can be explored from the management console via commands such as `kops get cluster --full -o yaml`
+Configurations can be explored from the management console via commands such as `kops get cluster --full -o yaml`, and status of the cluster can be monitored using commands such as `kubectl get pods -o wide` or `kubectl get svc --namespace default dask-scheduler`.

 ## Description